Hel Peninsula

-Hel Peninsula (/pl/; Mierzeja Helska, Półwysep Helski; Hélskô Sztremlëzna; Halbinsel Hela or Putziger Nehrung) is a 35 km sand bar peninsula in northern Poland separating the Bay of Puck from the open Baltic Sea.
+Hel Peninsula or Hel Spit (/pl/; Półwysep Helski, Mierzeja Helska; Hélskô Sztremlëzna) is a 35 km sand bar peninsula in northern Poland separating the Bay of Puck from the open Baltic Sea.
 It is located in Puck County of the Pomeranian Voivodeship.

 Name

-The name of the peninsula might come from either the Old Polish word hyl/hel, meaning "empty or exposed place", or the Germanic word heel, which is derived from the form of the peninsula and the fact that the area was first settled by the Goths, an East Germanic tribe.
+The name of the peninsula possibly comes from the Old Polish word hyl/hel, meaning "empty or exposed place".

 Geography

 The width of the peninsula varies from approximately 300 m near Jurata to 100 m in the most narrow part to over 3 km at the tip.
 Since the peninsula is formed entirely of sand, it is frequently turned into an island by winter storms.
 Until the 17th century, the peninsula was a chain of islands that formed a strip of land only in the summer.

 A road and a railroad run along the peninsula from the mainland to the town at the furthest point, Hel, a popular tourist destination.
 Other towns, ports, and tourist resorts are Jurata, Jastarnia, Kuźnica, Chałupy, and Władysławowo.